coder-m9/apifailover-express-serverless/README.md

 Handles API Failover.
 When an API Fails (or) return an error response, it calls the next available API and process.

 API Priority and active status are maintained in the config.
-This application does send email functionality by calling the email provider API.
+This application acts as a wrapper to send emails by calling the external email provider API.

 ## AWS Lambda Deployment For Express using Serverless Framework